Royal Lao Navy: History

+The Laotian Navy (Marine Laotiènne) was first formed on August 1, 1952, as the "naval" wing of the Laotian National Army (ANL) and designated the Lao River Squadron (Escadrille Fluviale Lao – EFL) or River Squadron (Escadrille Fluviale) for short.
+An exclusively brown-water force since Laos is a landlocked country, the new ANL River Squadron was provided at the time with eleven ex-French Navy FOM escort crafts, which had seen service during the First Indochina War, ten Mytho- class flat-bottomed wooden boats and six outboard canoes for light transportation duties.
+Initially headquartered at the French Air Force's Wattay Airbase near Vientiane, with small elements stationed in Savannakhet and Pakse, EFL strength in 1952 stood at just 80 all-ranks, including three French naval officers, three ANL officers, five French senior Petty Officers and 18 ANL Non-commissioned officers (NCOs).
+Most of the Laotian EFL junior ranks were immediately sent for four months of riverine training in Saigon, South Vietnam, manned by French Officers and senior Petty Officers seconded from the naval forces component of the French Far East Expeditionary Corps (CEFEO).

-In July 1959 the ANL River Flotilla was re-designated Laotian Navy and became an independent branch, now part of the newly created Laotian Armed Forces (Forces Armées Laotiennes – FAL), renamed Royal Lao Armed Forces (Forces Armées du Royaume – FAR) in September 1961.
+In July 1959, the ANL River Flotilla was re-designated Laotian Navy and became an independent branch, now part of the newly created Laotian Armed Forces (Forces Armées Laotiennes – FAL), renamed Royal Lao Armed Forces (Forces Armées du Royaume – FAR) in September 1961.

-The MRL in the Laotian civil war 1960-1975
+The MRL in the Laotian civil war

+Expansion and early operations 1960–1970

 Like the ANL, the fledgling Laotian Navy soon found itself involved in the political turmoil that engulfed the Kingdom of Laos in the early 1960s.
-During Major general Phoumi Nosavan November 1960 counter-coup against Captain Kong Le's rebel Neutralist airborne units, four pro-Neutralist Laotian Navy river gunboats blocked the Mekong River at Ban Sot in an effort to halt the advance northwards from Savannakhet of Maj.
+During Major general Phoumi Nosavan November 1960 counter-coup against Captain Kong Le's rebel Neutralist airborne units, four pro-Neutralist Laotian Navy river gunboats blocked the Mekong river at Ban Sot in an effort to halt the advance northwards from Savannakhet of Maj.
 Gen. Nosavan's rebel troops towards Vientiane.
 Other Laotian Naval units however, supported the coup by transporting up the Mekong in landing crafts from Savannakhet Lieutenant colonel Siho Lamphouthacoul and his Directorate of National Coordination (DNC) elite para-commando regiment, the 1st Special Mobile Group (Groupement Mobile Speciale 1 – GMS 1), on 21 November to join the Battle of Vientiane.

+In 1970, a US-funded Royal Lao Navy Jungle School (MRL École de la Jungle) was established at Thakhek in Khammouane Province, which offered courses for MRL students in basic infantry amphibious tactics and river patrolling techniques.
+Graduation exercises had the Laotian naval cadets assault beaches from landing craft, though these tactics were never used in actual operations.